endlessm/chromium-browser/tools/gn/docs/reference.md

       unspecified or the empty list which means no arguments.

   input_conversion:
       Controls how the file is read and parsed.
-See "gn help input_conversion".
+See "gn help io_conversion".

       If unspecified, defaults to the empty string which causes the script result to be discarded. exec script will return None.